draped4/mlb_statsapi/README.md

 # CLI Tool for MLB's StatsAPI

 `statsapi` is a standardized tool that can be used to download data from MLB StatsAPI directly from the CLI.
+Some commands append additional data to the MLB StatsAPI responses.
 It was developed using a python package, [Click](https://click.palletsprojects.com/en/7.x/).

 ## Development & Setup